-- 49. It will also be necessary to conduct a road safety audit of the ingress/egress at Welshpool Road East, having regard to the vehicular movements across the median, and any subsequent changes required to the available movements and/or modifications to the median. - 50.
-It is proposed the required road safety audit and any consequential changes, be considered as a modification and notated on the LDP as a requirement of the initial phase of development. - The current location of the possible future public road within/adjacent to the power line easement traversing the site from Gavour Road across Crystal Brook, is considered out of context.
-The identification at this phase may raise expectations that the road will one day be provided without any broader assessment of its need and integration with future surrounding land uses.
-It also has the potential to raise concerns from adjoining landowners as to the location of the road and its broader impacts.
-This is particularly relevant in the absence of any future concept planning or District Structure Plan for the surrounding area. - 52.
-While the Special Use Schedule in the LPS3 requires the LDP to indicate a possible future public road, it is considered sufficient and within the intent of the requirement within the Schedule to show possible future connection points or entries to the site boundary with future public roads forming part of any proposed concept planning or District Structure Plan for the area.
-To identify future public roads at this phase would be out of context and without any detailed justification as to its integration with surrounding properties. - It is proposed the LDP be modified to delete the public road as shown and replace this with indicative future connection points or entries shown on the property boundary which will assist with ensuring the development has an appropriate interface with the surrounding area when this area is subject to concept planning or the preparation of a District Structure Plan.
+- 44. It will also be necessary to conduct a road safety audit of the ingress/egress at Welshpool Road East, having regard to the vehicular movements across the median, and any subsequent changes required to the available movements and/or modifications to the median. - 45.
+It is proposed the required road safety audit and any consequential changes, be considered as a modification and notated on the LDP as a requirement of the initial phase of development. - 46.
+The current location of possible public roads traversing the site from Gavour Road across Crystal Brook is considered unnecessary.
+While the Schedule in the LPS3 requires the LDP to indicate a possible public road it is considered sufficient to simply show the possible future connection points on the site boundary at this stage.
+It is proposed the LDP be modified to delete the public road as shown and replace this with indicative future connection points shown on the property boundary.

-54. Bushfire Mitigation
+47. Bushfire Mitigation